getCUJO/QoOID/draft-ietf-ippm-qoo.md

 satisfying application requirements, it is composable, and it can be compared to a variety of application requirements.
 The part that is yet missing is how to present quality attenuation results to end-users and application developers in an understandable way.
-We believe a per-application, per application-type, or per-SLA approach is appropriate here.
+A per-application, per application-type, or per-SLA approach is most appropriate here.
 The challenge lies in specifying how to simplify enough without losing too much in terms of precision and accuracy.

-We believe the probabilistic approach is key as the network stack and application's network quality adaptation can be highly complex.
-Applications and the underlying networking protocols make separate optimizations based on their perceived network quality over time and saying something about an outcome with absolute certainty will be practically impossible.
-We can, however, make educated guesses on the probability of outcomes.
+Taking a probabilistic approach is key because the network stack and application's network quality adaptation can be highly complex.
+Applications and the underlying networking protocols make separate optimizations based on their perceived network quality over time and saying something about an outcome with absolute certainty is practically impossible.
+It is possible, however, to make educated guesses on the probability of outcomes.

-We propose representing network quality as a minimum required throughput and set of latency and loss percentiles.
+This document proposes representing network quality as a minimum required throughput and set of latency and loss percentiles.
 Application developers, regulatory bodies and other interested parties can describe network requirements in the same manner.
-We propose a formula for a distance measure between perfect and unusable.
+This document defines a distance measure between perfect and unusable.
 This distance measure can, with some assumptions, calculate something that can be simplified into statements such as “A Video Conference has a 93% chance of being lag free on this network” all while making it possible to use the framework both